 Apprentices can expect to muck, mulch, milk, mow, herd, hay, harvest, hoe, water, weed, weed, seed, feed, fence, fix, forage, clean, weed, plant, transplant, tidy, weed, clean, scrub, pick, stake, rake, wash, weed, build, record, sweep, swear, study, organize, observe, report, clean, cry, compost, cook, swear, laugh, laugh and laugh.
 There are always special projects underway and all projects are special.
 Work is life and includes at least 55+ hours/week, with hours and days varying necessarily.
 We work hard at a steady pace, outdoors, in the sun/rain, cold/heat, beautiful Berkshire weather.

 Participants stay in their own rooms in the 1810 farm house.
 Apprentices, Interns and WWOOFers prepare, cook, and eat meals together, with Farmer Dom, in the farmhouse kitchen.
 As part of the homestead household and in keeping with the full experience of farm life, apprentices share in the upkeep, housework, daily home maintenance.
 They have free access to and use of domestic facilities (bathroom, shower, clothes washer, etc.).
 Full board is provided.
 Meals are all organic and from the farm (veggies, meat, eggs, milk, yogurt, honey, fruit, etc.) whenever possible.

 An Apprentice stipend of $600/month is paid in addition to room, board and instruction.
-It is necessary that applicants assess their financial status and determine if they are able to support themselves for the duration of their commitment.
+It is necessary that applicants assess their financial status and determine if they are able to support themselves for the full year of their commitment.

 Minimum of one full season of farm experience (3 month growing season) is required to apply.
 Varied work experience is valuable.
 Applicants must be willing to work long hard days and meet a broad range of physical, mental and emotional challenges inherent in farm life.
 Driver’s license required.